OctopusDeploy/blog/blog/2020-08/spring-environment-configuration/index.md

 ## Complex configuration changes

 So far we have injected variables into exiting values in our configuration files in a one-to-one fashion.
-This is nice for simple configuration changes, but there will be cases.
+This is nice for simple configuration changes, but there will be cases